dzifors/nova/README.md

-# bancho
+# nova
-Yet another unnamed bancho clone
+Yet another bancho clone, hopefully better than the other ones